Heather Watson: Professional

-2009
+2009: First ITF Circuit title

 Watson began competing on the ITF Women's Circuit in March when she entered the qualifying tournament for the $10k event in Bath, Somerset, but failed to win a match.
 She entered her next tournament, a $25k event in Jersey, on a wildcard and beat compatriot Jade Curtis in the first round.
 She was defeated by another Britain, Katie O'Brien, in round two.
 In July, she reached her first ITF semifinal as a qualifier in the $10k grass-court tournament in Felixstowe, before losing to Anna Smith.
 She went on to qualify for the next tournament she entered and again faced Smith in the semifinals; however, this time Watson was victorious and went on to beat Anna Fitzpatrick in the final to win her first title.
 Continuing to compete on the ITF Circuit for the rest of the season, Watson beat Melanie South in round one of a $50k in Barnstaple in October, before being defeated by Kristina Mladenovic in round two.
 She ended the 2009 season with a singles ranking of 588.